SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

 possible name collisions or ambiguities.

 [`[NV.01]`](#NV01) <span id="NV01"> **[+++]**
   Use of a descriptive control variable is **required** in any loop longer than five lines.
+  They should suggest the meaning and purpose of the variable rather than its format, which is already described by its type.
   Descriptive names do not need to be long: in a known formula, `V` and `R` are proper variable names for a voltage and a resistance if unambiguous in the scope, although caution should be taken when using `i` as a real number because of the tradition of `i` being an